The 20 Healthiest Foods to Eat for Breakfast

-Nutritionally, almond butter is comparable to peanut butter, and they each have about 100 calories per tablespoon.
+Nutritionally, almond butter is comparable to peanut butter; each have about 100 calories per tablespoon.
 Almond butter contains slightly less saturated fat, though—a definite point in its favor, even for people who aren't allergic to peanuts.

 As its name suggests, watermelon is an excellent way to hydrate in the morning.
-What's less well known is this juicy fruit is among the best sources of lycopene—a nutrient found in red fruits and vegetables that's important for vision, heart health, and cancer prevention.
+This juicy fruit is also among the best sources of lycopene—a nutrient found in red fruits and vegetables that's important for vision, heart health, and cancer prevention.

 A word of caution: Whole flaxseeds will pass through your body without being digested, so be sure to buy them ground or grind them yourself with a coffee or spice grinder.

-Strawberries are good for your ticker, too.
-A 2013 study found that women were less likely to have a heart attack over an 18-year period if they ate more than three servings of strawberries or blueberries per week.
+Strawberries are good for your heart, too.
+One study found that women were less likely to have a heart attack over an 18-year period if they ate more than three servings of strawberries or blueberries per week.
 (Strawberries, like blueberries, are a good source of anthocyanins.)

-That espresso doesn't just wake you up.
-Coffee drinking has been linked to a lower risk of several diseases (such as diabetes and prostate cancer), and it may even help you live longer.
+Espresso doesn't just wake you up.
+Drinking coffee has been linked to a lower risk of several diseases (such as diabetes and prostate cancer), and it may even help you live longer.
 Researchers suspect the combination of caffeine and antioxidants are responsible for many of the observed health benefits.
-(A 2005 study found that coffee is the number-one source of antioxidants in the U.S. diet, believe it or not.)

 Of course, loading coffee up with cream and sugar may erase any potential benefits.
 So skip the fancy flavored drinks, and stick with skim milk.